wblabio/wgact/src/readme.txt

 * New: Filter to enable enhanced match for Pinterest
 [//]: # fs_premium_only_end
 * New: Filter for order items
-* Tweak: Implemented warning for incompatible plugins
+* New: Implemented warning for incompatible plugins
+[//]: # fs_premium_only_begin
+* Tweak: Setting GA cid already on product page if possible
+* Tweak: Remove nonce check when setting cid on product pages because product pages are cached
 * Tweak: Added logging for cid retrieval
-* Tweak: Setting GA cid already on product page if possible
+* Tweak: Save cid_set cookie as normal cookie if sessionStorage is not available
+[//]: # fs_premium_only_end
+* Tweak: Refactored wooptpm.setCookie() so that it can create session cookies
 [//]: # fs_premium_only_begin
 * Fix: item_name for GA4 add_to_cart events
 * Fix: Added proper product ID output to addtocart, pagevisit and checkout events for Pinterest
+* Fix: Don't return a random cid in get_cid_from_session, but handle this in set_cid_on_order
 [//]: # fs_premium_only_end
 * Fix: Output of product prices as float
 * Fix: Added string to float conversion in wooptpm_get_order_item_price to make sure a float is returned

-= 1.10.10 =
+= 1.10.10 = 7.7.2021

 [//]: # fs_premium_only_begin
 * New: Snapchat pixel